 Technology

-REMADE℠ research and development seeks to reduce U.S. manufacturing’s energy consumption, decrease the use of raw or virgin materials, increase the use and supply of recycled materials, and decrease greenhouse gas emissions.
-Our work is dedicated to increasing the reuse, remanufacturing, recycling and recovery of energy intensive materials.
+REMADE℠ research and development seeks to increase U.S. manufacturing’s energy efficiency, reduce emissions, decrease the use of raw or virgin materials, and increase the use and supply of recycled materials.
+Our work is dedicated to increasing the reuse, remanufacturing, recycling and recovery of energy-intensive materials.

 Play Video